open-ephys/acq-board-docs/source/User-Manual/Cables.rst

 The current standard cable contains 2 MISO (headstage->computer) data lines, so it's possible to connect 2 headstages to one input on the acquisition board via one cable by using a `Y-adapter <https://intantech.com/RHD_SPI_cables.html?tabSelect=RHDdual&yPos=0>`_.
 For connectors we're using 12-pin Omnetics PZN-12 polarized nano connectors.

-.. future expansions of what/ which connector?

-This also means that it is easy to design a 64 channel headstage using two RHD chips.
-For future expansions, it's possible to simply add more Omnetics connector rows on the end of the connector.

 Intan cables
 ***********************************